two doctor of clinical psychology graduate students in black cap and gowns take a photo at graduation

 • Three year-long practicum placements

-• Emphasis on critical thinking, ethical decision-making and the promotion of peace and justice
+• Emphasis on critical thinking, ethical decision-making, self-awareness, and advocacy

 male teacher sitting with three students looking at a book